 Track mileage automatically

-Reimbursing employees for their business-related driving will not only make them feel fairly treated, it also comes with tax benefits if done right.
+Reimbursing employees for their business-related driving will not only make them feel fairly treated but also, if done right, provide tax benefits.

 Why you should consider employee reimbursement